Mahanhed8/pacy-man/README.md

 * click on **Import** then click on **Import URL**
 * paste **https://github.com/mahanhed8/pacy-man** and click import

+#Poopy Day
+- Try To Make Your Joiners Hate You By Killing Them Every time Thay Join

 ## Blocks preview

 This image shows the blocks code from the last commit in master.